| AFFONSO ROMANO DE SANT´ANNA FromAffonso Romano de Sant´Anna

 Clothes come and go with the fashions.

-Strong governments fall, others rise,
+Strong governments fall, others rise,countries are divided

 and the ants and the bees continue